Sage/streamlinejs/tutorial/tutorial.md

 The `filesFunnel` function acts like a semaphore.
 It limits the number of concurrent entries in its inner function to 20.

 With this implementation, each call to `fileSearch` opens 20 files at most but we could still run out of file descriptors when lots of requests are handled concurrently.
-The fix is simple though: move the `filesFunnel` declation one level up, just after the declaration of `flows`.
-We also bump the limit to 100 because this is now a global funnel:
+The fix is simple though: move the `filesFunnel` declaration one level up, just after the declaration of `flows`.
+And also bump the limit to 100 because this is now a global funnel:

 ```javascript
 var fs = require('fs'),